zTrix/magic/readme.md

 When you are [gnireenigne](http://en.wikipedia.org/wiki/Reverse_engineering) some binary file, have you ever wondered, WTF are those magic numbers?

-When you are browsing source code of a giant project, have you ever complained, what are the value of those magic constants?
+When you are browsing source code of a giant project, have you ever complained, what are the values of those magic constants?

-Here you are, [magic](https://github.com/zTrix/magic) Solves these issues for you.
+Here you are, [magic](https://github.com/zTrix/magic) SOLVES these issues for you, like magic.

 # Usage